yasloxamine/BandName-Generator/README.md

 A simple band name generator practice mini exercise built using js,node,express and ejs.
-Run npm i to install the required node modules
+Run "npm i" in terminal to install the required node modules